How much recycling actually gets recycled in NZ?

 What’s Being Done to Fix It?

-The Ministry for the Environment has been working on improving recycling infrastructure and expanding the types of plastics that can be processed.
-Some councils are also starting to phase out problematic public recycling bins and are focusing more on what can realistically be recycled.
+The Ministry for the Environment is upgrading recycling infrastructure and expanding what plastics can be processed.
+Councils are also phasing out public bins that don’t work and focusing on what can actually be recycled.

 How You Can Help Improve Recycling at Home